 - Nest success and productivity: Proportion of occupied sites producing young, number of young per occupied site and number of young per successful site.
+Data are compared to "critical thresholds". - Breeding phenology: Date of first hatching in each nest estimated from standard chick aging catalogues and wing length^{10,11} supplemented with records from automatic nest cameras.

+Samples

-Data are compared to "critical thresholds".9 - Breeding phenology: Date of first hatching in each nest estimated from standard chick aging catalogues and wing length^{10,11} or egg density (weight/dimensions), supplemented with records from automatic nest cameras. - Samples - Addled eggs collected for contaminant analyses. - Eggshell fragments from hatched eggs for monitoring change in eggshell thickness as a proxy for DDT/DDE contamination.^{1,5} - Moulted feathers for mercury and other metals.12
+- Addled eggs have been collected for contaminant analyses (up to 2019; from 2021 it became impossible to obtain CITES export permits). - Eggshell fragments from hatched eggs for monitoring change in eggshell thickness as a proxy for DDT/DDE contamination.^{1,5} - Moulted feathers for mercury and other metals.12